mdx-workshop/mdx-submissions21/paper.md

 <tr>**Table 2**.
 A comparison with other source separation models</tr>

 We compare the performance between the original model and the proposed models in the same condition.
 Table 1 shows the results of the model's SDR [@vincent:2006] score in the MDX challenge and the number of each model's parameters.
 In same condition, the original LaSAFT's parameters are 4.5M, while the LightSAFT has 3.8M parameters sufficient compression for the MDX challenge.
 The LightSAFT+, which contains the TFC-TDF blocks in the encoder, has only 2M parameters.
 The original LaSAFT, which cannot separate the songs in a limited time, was not reasonable for this challenge.
 On the other hand, the LightSAFT, which is posted as a comparison of the MDX challenge, can separate the music source in a limited time and achieve comparable performance.
 Even though the LightSAFT+ has the fewest parameters in the comparison group, it shows the best performance.
 It seems to have no conditioning mechanism, which converts the latent space in encoder inducing stationary training.

 Usually, the conditioned source separation models, which can separate all kinds of sources, show inferior performance than the single source separation model; the conditioned model can not focus on the specific task since it have to learn generalized weights for conducting all tasks in limited model complexity.
 Despite performance degradation, the conditioned source separation model is more attractive because of its applicability and efficiency.
 Table 2 shows whether the model is conditioned or not and its performance.
 The LightSAFT+shows competitive performance despite the conditioned source separation model.
-Even the model shows a better performance than Demucs-HQ, a single-source separation model and another comparison of the MDX challenge.
+Even the model shows a better performance than Demucs-HQ, another baseline of the MDX challenge.

 # Conclusion
 We explore the method to reduce the number of the model's parameters and maintain the performance.